 On the 14th August he came across a Noongar man (unfortunately named) “Monkey Legs” and threatened to shoot him if he got too close.

 The next day Fisher was spotted by Mounted Police Constable Harrison and Native Assistant ‘Newton’ in a stockyard about two miles away from Mr Yelverton’s timber station.
-While not specified, it is however possible that the stockyard he was standing in was on the neighbouring property of Cometvale, owned by Daniel McGregor.

 A stand-off ensued.
 Harrison told Fisher to surrender and Fisher responded by pointing a gun at him, threatening to shoot if he moved.
 They remained in this position for several minutes when Fisher suddenly turned and ran into the swamp.
 Constable Harrison and Newton both shot at him but missed.